 I’ve gone through humps of time where my daughter’s nighttime sleep was quite shaky.
 I discovered that while I was working hard to train my daughter to sleep, I was also actively ruining her sleep by ignoring these hidden hindrances.

 From Sleepless to Slumber Baby Sleep Series

 If you’re just tuning in, this is the third post in my new baby sleep series, From Sleepless to Slumber.
 Baby sleep is one of the most important (and scary) aspects of motherhood.
 If you’re preparing for your baby or in the mix of exhausted, sleepless nights, then this is for you!

 Before we begin, here are the other posts:

 Why Your Baby Won’t Sleep: 7 Surprising Things That Kill a Baby’s Sleep

 Why Your Baby Won’t Sleep: 7 Surprising Things that Kill a Baby’s Sleep

 This post contains affiliate links.
 If you make a purchase from one of the links I will make a small commission at no charge to you.
 I only recommend what I trust.
 Blunders in Babyland does not diagnose or offer any medical advice.

 In my opinion, this post is probably the most important of the Sleepless to Slumber series.
-Here we dive into what is actively killing your baby’s sleep.
+Here we dive into what is actively ruining your baby’s sleep.

 If you are dumbfounded by why your baby won’t sleep, you’re not alone.
 Baby sleep problems are extremely prevalent in the U.S. Not surprisingly, these baby sleep problems, turn into child sleep problems.
 In fact, 25-30% children and adolescents suffer from sleep disorders (You don’t want to know how many adults have sleep disorders…)

 As my story hopefully shows, no amount of sleep training and schedules will be successful if you don’t take care of the elements that are actively ruining your baby’s sleep.

 Are you a light or heavy sleeper?
 My husband could snore snooze through a nuclear holocaust.
 I’m not that person.
 You breathe wrong and I’ll wake up.

 Like adults, babies have a predisposition for sleep.